 For some people, having a ceiling or floor fan in the room helps them fall asleep and stay cool at night.
 For others, it can keep them awake, trigger asthma attacks, or dry out their eyes.

 If you’re in a hot or closed-off room, the thought of sleeping without one can be unbearable, and for those of you with noisy neighbors, its hum can help drown out music and other sounds.

-So, the more thorough answer to this question is yes, in many cases sleeping with a fan on is good for you.
+So, the more thorough answer to this question is yes; in many cases sleeping with a fan on is good for you.
 In this article, we’ll dive more into why, as well as discuss some of the reasons to either avoid having one in the bedroom or at least how to use one properly to achieve maximum health and sleep benefits.

 Why Use a Fan While Sleeping

 The sound a fan makes is similar to white noise.
 White noise combines all sound frequencies, generating a hum that can help people fall asleep.
-Using a fan is kind of a like a low-budget, DIY white noise machine.
+Using a fan is kind of a low-budget, DIY white noise machine.

 Fans are a low-cost way to cool a warm room.
 If you tend to run hot when you’re in bed, they can help keep you comfortable.
 While they won’t keep you as cool as an air conditioner, we found a way to turn a basic fan into a makeshift air conditioning unit.

 - Get a few bottles of water, about four to six.